SeisoLLC/cookiecutter-python/README.md

 Q: What does `SemVer-ish` mean?
 A: Docker isn't compatible with SemVer, as it doesn't allow `+` symbols in their tags (which are used by Semver to indicate builds).
 As a workaround, we use `-`s instead (only for local builds, not official releases), which is not compliant with the official SemVer spec, but is easily human understandable.
-In order to keep the docker image tags in line with git tags, both use this SemVer-like notation.
+In order to keep the image tags in line with git tags, both use this SemVer-like notation.